 CyberGhost uses 256-bit AES encryption protects your data as well as your online identity.
 Encryption protocols include UDP, TCP, L2TP/IPSec, and PPTP, in case you need to play around with these settings in China.
 This provider’s industry-leading logging policy ensures that almost nothing is logged, not even your email address.

-With a server network of 3,000+ servers in 61 countries, CyberGhost gives you plenty of options when it comes to choosing a location to connect to you.
+With a server network of over 6,200 servers in 90 countries, CyberGhost gives you plenty of options when it comes to choosing a location to connect to you.
 Furthermore, the unlimited bandwidth and lack of speed caps will protect your connection from being interrupted by buffering or loading.
 CyberGhost allows you to connect up to five devices, and is available on Windows, Mac OS, Android, Chrome OS, Router, and others.